 Stage 2 – If on conclusion of the stage 1 investigation, you are not satisfied with the outcome, you should elevate the matter to the group services director.
 They will conduct a further investigation.
 We will endeavour to address the matter within 28 days.

 Stage 3 – If after the completion of the stage 2 investigation you are not satisfied with the outcome you should report the matter to the appropriate statutory authority or confidentially to CIRAS on 0800 4 101 101 or text 07507 285 887.

 At all stages in the process the company will ensure that adequate resources are available to investigate any concerns that are raised.

-Anyone raising a legitimate concern / protected disclosure will not suffer any harassment, victimisation or disciplinary action in accordance with this policy.
-Furthermore, the company will as far as reasonably practicable protect the identity of the individual raising the concern.
+Anyone raising a legitimate concern or protected disclosure will not suffer any harassment, victimisation or disciplinary action.
+The company will as far as reasonably practicable protect the identity of the individual raising the concern.

 Download a printable pdf copy of our whistleblowing policy.